UACES Graduate Forum Conference 2018

 An Actor on Multiple Stages: the EU as a Local, Regional and Global Power

-UACES is more than ever embracing the complexity and the diversity of European studies; and this conference organized by the UACES Graduate Forum is no exception.
-In March 2018, we will be inviting submissions of abstracts in the field of European Studies, which includes disciplines such as Political Science, Law, International Relations, History, Economics, Sociology, Geography etc.
+We invite submissions of abstracts from PhD students and Early Career Researchers (ECRs) in the field of European Studies, which includes disciplines such as Political Science, Law, International Relations, History, Economics, Sociology, Geography and Anthropology.

-Some of the questions we will be asking include:
+Some of the questions the conference will address include:

 - What is the impact of the EU on one or more of these “stages”?